-The College of Nursing is an integral component of The University of Texas at Arlington and subscribes to the mission of the University.
-The College of Nursing prepares quality nurse health care providers through excellence in education, scholarship, and service.
+The College of Nursing and Health Innovation is an integral component of The University of Texas at Arlington and subscribes to the mission of the University.
+In keeping with the University’s mission, our nursing programs prepare quality health care providers through excellence in education, scholarship, and service.
 The academic programs prepare individuals for professional nursing roles in education, research, clinical practice, leadership, administration, and health care policy.
 Graduates collaborate with other professionals and consumers in the delivery of safe holistic health care and advocate for the improvement of health outcomes.

 The faculty believes learning is a continuous lifelong process and a personal responsibility.
 Students must be actively engaged in the learning process to acquire clinical proficiency and to be socialized into professional roles.
 Learning experiences are implemented to achieve sequence, continuity and synthesis of knowledge and expertise as defined by the educational outcomes.
 Teaching and learning are dynamic processes involving curriculum evaluation and revision based on research evidence, the needs of a multicultural society, and the changing health care system.
 The educational process facilitates the development of each person’s potential and promotes cultural competence and assimilation of ethical principles.

-The College of Nursing believes in collaboration and partnerships with stakeholders that include education, community and health care organizations, as well as individuals who are impacted by each of the undergraduate, graduate and continuing education programs.
-Feedback from the community is used to strengthen the programs and ensure that the graduates are regarded as employees of choice.
+The College of Nursing and Health Innovation values collaboration and partnerships with stakeholders that include education, community and health care organizations, as well as individuals who are impacted by each of the undergraduate, graduate and continuing education programs.
+Feedback from the community is used to strengthen our nursing programs and ensure that graduates are regarded as employees of choice.
 Innovation and positive change are outcomes of strong collaboration between the college and its alumni and other constituents.

 Faculty and students foster an educational climate of mutual respect, honesty, intellectual inquiry, creativity, and effective communication.
 We contribute to the development of our profession through the conduct of research, implementation of advanced technology, and the dissemination and application of evidence-based knowledge.
 Faculty and students provide service to the community through clinical practice and leadership.